kaby76/dk.brics/README.md

 * There are both graphical and command-line interfaces.
 In addition, there's a web server for running the code.
 However, I found both the graphical and web server UI cumbersome to use, especially when trying to perform "edit/compile/run/debug" development.
 So I used the command-line interface mostly.
+In addition, I couldn't get all the files to compile due to ancient dependencies that I couldn't figure out.
+So, I just punted on these.

 * I had to change quite a bit of the code, renaming `Sometype varN `, where `N` is some integer, into a realistic, purposeful name.
 I couldn't debug and fix the code otherwise.
 It